One of the most frequently asked questions we get at Citywide Sundecks is, “will I need deck permits?”

 While a deck contractor will likely respect your informed decision to forego a permit, they should never pressure you not to get a permit.

-If you’re ready to build or renovate a deck, Citywide Sundecks makes it easy.
+If you’re ready to build or renovate a deck, Citywide Sundecks and Railings makes it easy.
 We’ll walk you through the whole process and give you answers specific to your circumstances.